nfranel/grb-COMCUBE-simu/README.md

 # grb-COMCUBE-simu

+Python requirements :
+  - numpy, matplotlib, scipy, pandas, argparse, multiprocessing, subprocess, time, os, gzip, inspect, itertools
+  - Special requirements :
+    - astropy, cartopy

-requirements : astropy, cartopy
+Other requirements :
+  - make
+  - megalib

 ############################################################################

 This git contains :

-- the codes and routines to analyze the data : shape M....py
+- the codes and routines to analyze the data :
   - MAllSourceData.py contains the main class for analysis.
 Used with python, it reads and analyzes the simulation files
     - stores the simulation results for each source in a list
     - stores mu100 and effective area for different DEC and RA (in satellite frame)